rmberrios/fund-manager/README.md

 # Funds Manager

-Fund Manager allow you to list and update funds, additionally a Event Emitter is triggered if If a new fund is created with a name and manager that matches the name or an alias of an existing fund with the same manager, throw a duplicate_fund_warning event.
+Fund Manager allow you to list and update funds, additionally an Event Emitter is triggered if If a new fund is created with a name and manager that matches the name or an alias of an existing fund with the same manager, throw a duplicate_fund_warning event.

+Based on the nodejs architecture Event/Driven it was the perfect option for Subscribe/Publish to Event.

+## Scalability Consideration

+### What will happen if the data set grows increasingly larger?

+We will need to:

+1. Optimize query with only required Columns
+2. Add Indexes to the table
+3. We will need to setup search enginelike ElasticSearc, to speed up queries.
+4. Scale infrastructure by creating replica

+### How will the application work as the # of Concurrent users grows increasingly Larger?

+Besides the steps of the previous question, we will need to setup load balancer and cluster environment. `pm2` package or cluster module would be a great fit.

 ## ER Diagram